 Don’t Be an Enabling Parent

 There is a difference between encouraging your child to stop drinking and enabling your child to continue drinking.
+It’s difficult to understand how to avoid enabling an alcoholic.
 For example, you don’t want to give your child money in order to prevent them from stealing to get money.
 If you want to pay for a meal for your alcoholic son because he’s hungry, that’s not enabling, but encouraging.

 You want to encourage your son to get help, but you do not want to enable him to drink.
 While this may sound cruel, do not make excuses.
 If he steals, acknowledge his theft.
 If he goes to jail, don’t bail him out.
 Do not ignore his behavior if it is unacceptable.
 Instead, tell him that you love him, and you want to help him.
 Tell him how much his behavior is affecting you and his family members.
 Allow him to live the consequences of his actions when he is drinking.
 Hopefully, he will see the pitfalls of alcoholism more quickly.